ICEREG1992/fungwafrenzy/README.md

 When something goes wrong, the datafault and diskfault videos are fallback videos which occur so the player knows something has gone wrong, and the program can fail safely.
 Specify the paths for those videos here.
 ### Color
 Determine the UI color for your impact here.
 Does not apply to the fullscreen theme.
 Available colors are "blue", "green", and "red".
+### Achievements
+Achievements is an array of achievements, which are displayed on the Stats page.
+Achievement conditions are checked after every video.

 ## Blocks
 The blocks section is the main data for your impact.
 It defines logical blocks of videos that the player will move between.
 This allows for video variants based on chance, or the player's flags for that playthrough.